mianala/rn-intro-slides/public/original.md

 ### II- The pipeline (what was that chart creator app?) → this to prezi?

-I you haven’t built an app from start to finish yet, here are the
+If you haven’t built an app from start to finish yet, here are the

 1.  **Ideation & Planning**
     1. Define the **problem** and target audience.